H L Harshman Middle School

 - Diversity Most diverse schools (Top 20%)

-- H L Harshman Middle School's student population of 550 students has grown by 26% over five school years.
+- H L Harshman Middle School's student population of 517 students has declined by 11% over five school years.

 |Grades Offered||Grades 7-8|